Class DataLakeDirectoryClient

 Moves the directory to another location within the file system.
 For more information see the Azure Docs.Code Samples

-DataLakeDirectoryClient renamedClient = client.rename(fileSystemName, destinationPath); System.out.println("Directory Client has been renamed");
+DataLakeDirectoryClient renamedClient = client.rename(fileSystemName, destinationPath); System.out.println("Directory Client has been renamed");- Parameters:

 - A